jakeotte/website/posts/2025-12-08-Who Needs Implants - A User's Guide to Splashtop C2.md

 Beyond this, Splashtop offers an extremely simple and streamlined onboarding process through a signed EXE binary.
 It won't get much better than that for intial execution.

-## The Best Feature: Passive Awareness & Timing
+## The Best Feature: Passive Awareness

-This is the capability that stood out most during my testing.

-Splashtop provides persistent, always-on background visibility into enrolled devices **without initiating a session or interacting with the endpoint in any way**.
+Here's the good part - Splashtop provides persistent, always-on background visibility into enrolled devices **without initiating a session or interacting with the endpoint in any way**.
 From the management console, you can see:

 - **whether the machine is currently logged in**
 - which user is signed in